How hard is it to approximate the Jones polynomial?: Final remarks and questions

-\thm{th:main} says that value-independent approximation of certain values of the Jones polynomial are $\shP$-hard even when the link $L$ is taken to be a knot.
+\thm{th:main} says that value-distinguishing approximation of certain values of the Jones polynomial are $\shP$-hard even when the link $L$ is taken to be a knot.
 We conjecture that $L$ could in addition be a prime knot or even an atoroidal knot.
+(A \emph{prime} knot is one which is not a composite of two knots; an \emph{atoroidal} knot is one which is not a satellite \cite[\S2.C]{BZ:knots}.)
 Maybe other such restrictions on the structure of $L$ could be imposed.
 But without a result such as that distinguishing the unknot (say) is hard, it is not feasible to add arbitrary interesting topological restrictions on $L$ to \thm{th:main}.
-Maybe there is a fast algorithm to distinguish the unknot.
-The Jones polynomial would then be easy to compute for knots that are recognized as the unknot or as some other specific knot.
+Maybe recognizing the unknot is in $\P$ or $\BQP$.
+The Jones polynomial would then be easy to compute for knots that are recognized as the unknot or recognized as some other specific knots.

+In fact, recognizing the unknot is in $\NP$ \cite{HLP:complexity}, and in $\coNP$ assuming the generalized Riemann hypothesis \cite{Kuperberg:knottedness}.
+Thus, unless the polynomial hierarchy collapses, recognizing the unknot has lower qualitative computational complexity than approximating the Jones polynomial.
+(But the Jones polynomial could still have competitive \emph{quantitative} complexity, \ie, asymptotic time complexity in a realistic computational model.)